Klemetti/Autocad-things/README.md

-# Autocad-things
+# Autocad-things (Work in progress)

 Here are my AutoCad projects.

 I'm using Autodesk AutoCAD 2022.

-PDF files are available by default, I can send .dwg files if you ask (with good reason)
+PDF files are available by default, I can send .dwg files if you ask.

 ## Project 1 - Small cabin